-Clarke Energy provides comprehensive coverage for the country and has engineers based at various locations across Great Britain.
-Clarke Energy’s British service coverage of over 100 engineers is divided across eight different regions.
-Each region has an area supervisor trained to the highest levels of GE Jenbacher proficiency.
+Clarke Energy provides comprehensive coverage for the country and has engineers based at various locations across the United Kingdom.
+Clarke Energy’s service coverage of over 100 engineers is divided across eight different regions.
+Each region has an area supervisor trained to the highest levels of Jenbacher proficiency.
 The supervisor is supported by a team of local service engineers, each with a van stocked with key spare parts and consumables.
 This results in the quickest response times to unscheduled maintenance events and minimal levels of engine down-time.
 These engineers are supported by a remote help desk that can help support the customer with engine diagnostics.

-Our UK operations have the largest store of GE Jenbacher spare parts located outside of Austria.
+Our UK operations have the largest store of Jenbacher approved spare parts located outside of Austria.
 The store is located with ready access to the motorway network for rapid dispatch around the country.
-Clarke Energy’s service facilities have recently expanded to include a complimentary GE Jenbacher parts refurbishment facility.
-The Northwest England-based head office includes one of the network of three, authorised, GE Jenbacher overhaul facilities.
-The facility is manned by a dedicated team of over 20 overhaul engineers.
-The GE Jenbacher engine overhaul typically takes place after sixty thousand hours of operation.
-Clarke Energy has a dedicated facility which is able to simultaneously overhaul a number of engines in parallel.
+Clarke Energy’s service facilities have a Jenbacher authorised engine overhaul capablity of rapidly refurbishing a number of used engines in parallel and a cylinder head refurbishment line.
 The company also stocks a number of engine short blocks and is able to provide swing engines in order to minimise the downtime of generation assets at the point of overhaul.

-Clarke Energy has from the outset endeavoured to meet the highest industry standards and has a dedicated team for Quality, Environment, Health and Safety (QUENSH).
+Clarke Energy has, from the outset, endeavoured to meet the highest industry standards and has a dedicated team for Quality, Environment, Health and Safety (QUENSH).
+The accreditation through DNV of ISO9001:2015, ISO14001:2015 and OHSAS 18001:2007 have been combined and incorporated into a fully Integrated Management System (IMS).

 Clarke Energy is dedicated to ensuring the safety of our employees.
-The company is delighted to have won the International British Safety Council Award for twelve consecutive years since first participating in 1999.
-Clarke Energy ensures that its employees are protected to the highest levels with personal protective equipment that exceeds legal requirements and procedures in place to minimise any risks associated with our employees work.
+The company is delighted to have won the International British Safety Council Award for consecutively, year-on-year, since first participating in 1999.
+Clarke Energy works hard to ensure that its employees are protected to the highest levels with personal protective equipment that exceeds legal requirements and procedures in place to minimise any risks associated with our employees work.
+The attainment of OHSAS 18001:2007 demonstrates Clarke Energy’s formal Health and Safety systems, that are aligned to internationally recognised best practice to provide the best possible working conditions for its employees.

-Due to the nature of our work the company recognises the need for ensuring the highest levels of gas safety procedues are also attained.
-The company is therefore a participant in the Gas Safe Scheme which has superceeded the CORGI register.
-It is a legal requirement in the United Kingdom that any company carrying out gas related work must be on this register.
+Due to the nature of our work the company recognises the need for ensuring the highest levels of gas safety procedures are also attained.
+The company is therefore a participant in the Gas Safe Scheme which has superseded the CORGI register.
+It is a legal requirement in the UK that any company carrying out gas related work must be on this register.

 Clarke Energy had a dedicated team familiar with a range of UK-specific requirements including the approach to connection to the electricity grid, UK laws and regulations.